XTB vs Admiral Markets Comparison

 Which trading platform is better: XTB or Admiral Markets?

 To compare the trading platforms of both XTB and Admiral Markets, we tested each broker's trading tools, research capabilities, and mobile apps.
-For trading tools, IG offers a better experience.
-With research, IG offers superior market research.
-Finally, we found IG to provide better mobile trading apps.
+For trading tools, XTB offers a better experience.
+With research, XTB offers superior market research.
+Finally, we found XTB to provide better mobile trading apps.

 What about MetaTrader and copy trading?

 For forex and CFDs traders, copy trading and MetaTrader are both popular platform options.
 Both XTB and Admiral Markets offer MetaTrader 4 (MT4).XTB and Admiral Markets both offer copy trading.

 How many forex pairs and CFDs are available to trade?